arnavk377/BARNProject/ben.md

     Int: 14
     Lng: 98
     Rtg: 96.6</td>
-    <td> - Went to JUCO at Reedley Community College after high school and then transferred to the University of Wyoming
+    <td> -Went to JUCO at Reedley Community College after high school and then transferred to the University of Wyoming
-    - 1st round pick in the 2018 draft, selected with the 7th pick by the Buffalo Bills
-    - He is the first player in NFL history to throw for 4,000 yards and rush for 750 yards in a season</td>
+    -1st round pick in the 2018 draft, selected with the 7th pick by the Buffalo Bills -He is the first player in NFL history to throw for 4,000 yards and rush for 750 yards in a season</td>
   </tr>
 </table>